jupyter-book/blog/posts/2025-04-09-new-community-meeting.md

 ---
-title: Jupyter Book joins the JupyterHub Collaboration Cafe
+title: Join the Jupyter Book team at a JupyterHub Collaboration Cafe
 subtitle: The JupyterHub team have graciously opened their space to the Jupyter Book community.
 date: 2025-04-09
 license: CC-BY-4.0